 Off the bat, you should know that expanding the languages your store is available in can increase sales and conversions.
+A language translation plugin can help with this.
 The WPML project is fantastic for that, and this plugin will let you make sure that your site reaches absolutely as many people as possible.
 I think the best part of this plugin is that it not only shows the pages on your site in a new language, but also allows emails that you sent to your customers to be translated, too.
 That’s good stuff.

 2. YITH WooCommerce Wishlist

 You want people to come back to your site.
 While one-off sales are okay, the real money is with repeat customers.
 And what better way to get repeat customers than to give them a chance to browse your store and throw whatever they want to remember onto a wishlist?
 It works for Amazon, so it will work for you, too.
 Just install the YITH WooCommerce Wishlist plugin and before you know it, conversions and return visitors will be soaring.
 Plus, the image they use to promote the plugin uses an elegant black dress.
 I say their word choice is an omen.

 If you’re like most shoppers, free stuff gets you to buy more than you’d normally buy.
 Just the prospect of it being free is too tantalizing to miss.
 Even more than that, the best way to give something for free is to make sure they keep coming back to your store over and over again.
 That’s why rewards programs are so popular.
 With the WooRewards plugin, you can host your own rewards program for free.
 Just like the wishlist above, if you can get people to come back for any reason, they will most likely buy more stuff.
 And with something free dangling like a carrot on a stick in front of them, too, it’s a one-two punch that’ll knock ’em out every time.